D1ang/EL1TE/README.md

 ![Design](https://github.com/D1ang/EL1TE/blob/master/mockups/responsive.png)

 ## UX
-To make the website as clear as possible to the user as to the service ARS provide.
-Be simple layout with the main focus on the providers service and customer reviews to in-still confidence in the potential customer looking for appliance repair or service.
+To make the website as clear as possible to the user as to the option we provide.
+Be simple layout with the main focus on the companies service and product options to in-still confidence in the potential B2B customer looking for the products they need.

-User goal : find professional service agent
-User goal: clearly be able to see contact routes for the service provider User goal: see previous customer experience to help me make my choice.

 ## User stories
 Trough phone-recearch of excisting customers we tried to find out what they need and what they think what our strongest and weakest point are.
 We wanted to know what our costumer find important.
 The following points came up:

- - Trustworthy
- - Fast
- - FLexible
- - decent prices
- - Options
+ - As a user, I want to see if this company is trustworthy.             (service pag)
+ - As a user, I want to know if this company is fast and flexible.      (service page)
+ - As a user, I want to know how much it will cost.                     (price page)
+ - As a user, I want to know my product options.                        (product page)
+ - As a user, I want to cknow how I can contact this company.           (blue contactbox, contact page and footer)

 ### Strategy
-My goal in the design was to make it as easy as possible to access short informative B2B based site, while striving for a minimalist and user-friendly design as possible.
+The goal in the design was to make it as easy as possible to access short informative B2B based site, while striving for a minimalist and user-friendly design as possible.

 ### Scope
-For B2B visitors, I wanted to provide them with a short overview of the products and the companies strongest points.
+For B2B visitors, we wanted to provide them with a short overview of the products and the companies strongest points.
 This way, they would be able to get a glimpse of what the company sells and would be a trustworthy partner to do business with.

 ### Structure